 system using sophisticated computer modeling techniques (my musculoskeletal

-groups in the lower extremities, along with muscular response to stimulus,
+in the lower extremities, along with muscular response to stimulus, time

-time lags, length-tension effects, isometric contraction behavior for each,
+lags, length-tension effects, isometric contraction behavior for each, gravitational

-gravitational and muscular torques, inertia about joints, and centroid
+and muscular torques, inertia about joints, and centroid gravitational centers).

 In '82 I wrote a TINY LOGO interpreter to help open up the world of programming to children.
 My software was published by a Canadian based software house for the ill-fated TIMEX/SINCLAIR computer.
 I thought that this $49 computer that could run BASIC would really be a hit, but it became clear that the average buyer wasn't really interested in programming at all.
 (I took some inspiration from Tom Pittman who wrote TINY BASIC back in homebrew, and demonstrated that you could run a nice little interpreter in a tiny amount of program space).